mstksg/inCode/copy/entries/pararrow.md

     in a fork when necessary.

 *   `Seq f g` sequences a `ParArrow a z` and a `ParArrow z b` into a big `ParArrow a b`.
-It reprensents composing two forkable functions into one big forkable function, sequentially.
+It represents composing two forkable functions into one big forkable function, sequentially.

 *   `Par l f g r` takes two `ParArrow`s `f` and `g` of different types and represents the idea of performing them in parallel.
-Of forking them off from eachother and computing them independently, and collecting it all together.
+Of forking them off from each other and computing them independently, and collecting it all together.

     `l` and `r` are supposed to be functions that turn the tupled